eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 to request from Users.
-According to [CIR 2024/2982], these registered attributes must be included in a Relying Party registration certificate, which the Wallet Unit uses to verify the legitimacy of the request and inform the User accordingly.This transparency ensures that Users can make an informed decision about whether to approve or deny the presentation of the requested attributes.
+According to [CIR 2024/2982], these registered attributes must be included in a Relying Party registration certificate, which the Wallet Unit uses to verify the legitimacy of the request and inform the User accordingly.
+This transparency ensures that Users can make an informed decision about whether to approve or deny the presentation of the requested attributes.
 More details on this requirement can be found in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
 3. **Attestation Provider Disclosure Policy Enforcement** – The Regulation also mandates that Attestation Providers can embed a disclosure policy within their attestations.
 This policy may include rules governing whether the Attestation Provider approves the presentation of certain attributes to an authenticated Relying Party.
-The Wallet Unit evaluates this policy—if present—alongside authenticated data from the Relying Party and informs the User of the outcome.
+The Wallet Unit evaluates this policy —if present— alongside authenticated data from the Relying Party, and informs the User of the outcome.
-This mechanism further supports the User in making a well-informed decision on whether to approve or deny attribute disclosure.
+This mechanism further supports the User in making a well-informed decision on whether to approve or deny attribute presentation.
 More information on disclosure policy enforcement can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).

 ##### 6.1.2.5 Risks and mitigation measures related to User privacy

 User privacy is a key aspect in the design and implementation of the EUDI Wallet ecosystem.
-Attributes are presented as electronic attestations using formats based on salted, hashed data.
-These attestations contain unique, fixed elements such as hashes, public keys, and signatures.
+Attributes are presented as electronic attestations using formats based on salted and hashed attributed.
+These attestations contain unique, fixed elements such as hash values, public keys, and signatures.
 Malicious Relying Parties could exploit these values to track Users by storing and comparing them across multiple transactions, identifying recurring patterns.
 This privacy threat, known as **Relying Party linkability**, can occur within a single Relying Party